SvilenPavlov/GrowFlow_Phoenix/README.md

 # GrowFlow_Phoenix

 **Phoenix** is a .NET 9 Web API designed as a tenant-scoped interface for GrowFlow customers.
-It provides CRUD operations for Employees, Customers, and Orders, and can synchronize with a mock regulatory traceability API, Leviathan.
+It provides CRUD operations for Employees entities and can synchronize with a mock regulatory traceability API, Leviathan.

 ---